 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-After leaving Baghdad, Baha’u’llah lived alone in the wilderness, at times in a cave or in a crude rock shelter.
-He lived as a wandering seeker, a poor dervish with no possessions or permanent home.
-Despite the physical deprivation, despite deep grief over the decline of the Babi community, His soul spent blissful days in communion with God.
-In that loneliness Baha’u’llah’s spirit could be filled with the completeness of the love of God.
-The solitude that Baha’u’llah sought in the inhospitable mountains of Kurdistan reminds us of Moses wandering on Mount Sinai, or the communion Jesus sought with his Heavenly Father on the Mount of Olives, or Muhammad’s sojourn in the desert.
-Every prophet, all the founders of the world’s great Faiths, spent a similar time alone, without human companionship, meditating on the message of God and the massive task it imposed.
+Baha’u’llah’s solitude in the inhospitable mountains of Kurdistan recalls the wanderings of Moses on Mount Sinai, or the communion Jesus sought with his Heavenly Father on the Mount of Olives, or Muhammad’s sojourn in the desert, or Buddha’s Great Renunciation to live the life of an ascetic.
+In the scriptures and stories of each religion we learn that every prophet, all the founders of the world’s great Faiths, spent a similar time alone, without human companionship, meditating on the message of God and the massive task it imposed on His messengers.

-… found no more than a handful of souls, faint and dispirited, nay utterly lost and dead.
-The Cause of God had ceased to be on any one’s lips, nor was any heart receptive to its message. – Baha’u’llah, The King of Glory, p.
-122.
+After his return, when Baha’u’llah sought out the Babis in Baghdad, according to the historian Hasan Balyuzi, he: “… found no more than a handful of souls, faint and dispirited, nay utterly lost and dead.
+The Cause of God had ceased to be on any one’s lips, nor was any heart receptive to its message.”

-His return to Baghdad began to revivify the Babi community.
-Many Sufis came from Kurdistan to visit Baha’u’llah in Baghdad.
-Although prejudice of class, nationality and religion ran strong in that society, at his home in Baghdad Baha’u’llah had guests every day from all ranks and classes of Jewish, Christian, and Muslim backgrounds.
-Many adversaries found themselves won over as much by Baha’u’llah’s kindness as by the clarity of His insights and arguments.
+But gradually, Baha’u’llah’s return to Baghdad began to revivify the Babi community, and many Sufis came from Kurdistan to visit Baha’u’llah, as well.
+Although prejudice of class, nationality, and religion ran strong in that society, at his home in Baghdad Baha’u’llah had guests every day from all ranks and classes of Jewish, Christian, and Muslim backgrounds.
+Many adversaries found themselves won over as much by Baha’u’llah’s kindness as by the clarity of his teachings, insights, and arguments.
 One prince of Persia who visited with Baha’u’llah said, “I know not how to explain it, were all the sorrows of the world to be crowded into my heart they would, I feel, all vanish, when in the presence of Baha’u’llah.
 It is as if I had entered Paradise itself.”